-Update 14/08/2020: The Smiths Lake Field Station remains open; however, if you are from a hot-spot area where you are directed to "Self-isolate and get tested immediately" you cannot attend unless you have been cleared by a Health Officer.
+Update 21/12/2020: The Smiths Lake Field Station remains open; however, if you must not attend if you have visited a hot-spot area unless you have been cleared by a Health Officer.

 Do not attend even if you show the mildest of symptoms.
 There are no booking cancellation fees during the pandemic.

 Please read through the updated User Guide which covers extra requirements during the COVID-19 pandemic.
 There are changes to the number of people allowed, cleaning requirements, bedding requirements and many more. **Please note, the field station could be shut at any time if needed to ensure people's safety**

 About the Smiths Lake Field Station